 Technical operability and information security

-Steering and supervision concerning the technical operability and information security of networks and services is a continuous process which is described in Finnish in the following figure.
+Steering and supervision concerning the technical operability and information security of networks and services is a continuous process which is described in the following figure.

 The operability, information security and reliability of networks and services are governed by different acts.
 FICORA specifies acts, whenever necessary, with binding technical regulations and supervises that the operations meet the minimum requirements of acts and regulations.

 In addition to acts and technical regulations, FICORA issues recommendations, guidelines, working group reports and other reports.
 As part of its technical supervision, FICORA monitors, if necessary, international standardisation groups and other international development.
 In addition to the measures mentioned above, another key measure in ensuring interference-free radio frequencies is granting of radio licences.

 Supervision methods are supervision surveys, inspections, companies' obligations to report information security and functionality disturbances, and supervision decisions on the basis of own-initiative investigations or complaints.